sureshh90/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | No vehicles 								| No vehicles									|

-The model was able to correctly guess 5 out of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 5 out of the 5 traffic signs, which gives an accuracy of **100%**.

-Comparing to the accuracy on the test set (94%) this is high.
+Comparing to the accuracy on the test set **(94%)** this is high.
 The reason could also be attributed to the number of examples in the new test set (which is currently five).

 #### 3. Discussion on how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

-For the first image, the model is relatively sure that the sign is 30 kmph sign and the image is 30 kmph.
+For the first image, the model is relatively sure that the sign is **30 kmph sign** and the image is **30 kmph**.
 The top five soft max probabilities are plotted in a bar graph below.

 ![alt text][image15]

+**
-For the second image, the model is sure (with probability of 1) that the sign is Right of way at the next intersection, and the image does contain a that sign.
+For the second image, the model is sure (with probability of 1) that the sign is **Right of way at the next intersection**, and the image does contain a that sign.
 The top five soft max probabilities are plotted in a bar graph below.

 ![alt text][image16]

-For the third image, the model is sure (with probability of 1) that the sign is Priority Road, and the image does contain a that sign.
+For the third image, the model is sure (with probability of 1) that the sign is **Priority Road**, and the image does contain a that sign.
 The top five soft max probabilities are plotted in a bar graph below.

 ![alt text][image17]

-For the fourth image, the model is sure (with probability of 1) that the sign is Stop, and the image does contain a that sign.
+For the fourth image, the model is sure (with probability of 1) that the sign is **Stop**, and the image does contain a that sign.
 The top five soft max probabilities are plotted in a bar graph below.

 ![alt text][image18]

-For the fifth image, the model is completely sure about the sign, and classifies the sign with a probability of around 0.6.
-The next closest prediction is 50 kmph.
+For the fifth image, the model is completely not sure about the **No Vehicle** sign, but classifies the sign with a probability of around **0.6**.
+The next closest prediction is **50 kmph**.
 The top five soft max probabilities are plotted in a bar graph below.

 ![alt text][image19]